rcarrata/rcarrata.github.io/_posts/2021-11-16-mtls-ingress-controller.md

 From the version 4.9+ of OpenShift we can enable mTLS authentication in the Ingress Controller, and configure them to verify client certificates.

-So this involves that, we don't need to be forced to use Service Mesh ONLY for enable the [mTLS authentication](https://rcarrata.com/istio/mtls-service-mesh/)
+This means that we don't need to use Service Mesh ONLY to enable [mTLS authentication](https://rcarrata.com/istio/mtls-service-mesh/).

-NOTE: Service Mesh it's marvelous tech that enables tons of other features, as you can discover in the blog post series, so please check them!.
+NOTE: Service Mesh is marvelous tech that enables tons of other features, as you can discover in the blog post series, so please check them out!

 The tests on this blog post are executed in a 4.9.4 OpenShift environment.